omz/Dash-Plugin-for-Xcode/README.md

 1. Download the source, build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).
 2. To use - **Option-Click** any method/class/symbol in Xcode's text editor.
-3. If you prefer the keyboard, set up a shortcut in Xcode's Preferences > Key Bindings for **Quick Help for Selected Item**.
+3. If you prefer the **keyboard**, set up a shortcut in Xcode's Preferences > Key Bindings for **Quick Help for Selected Item**.
+4. If you like the default Xcode **quick help popover**, check out the [Quick Help Popover Usage](#quick-help-popover) section below.
+5. The plugin can automatically enable/disable docsets (e.g. OS X or iOS) based on what you're working on.
+Check out the [Automatic Platform Detection](#automatic-platform-detection) section below.

+## Quick Help Popover

+If you like the quick help popover that Xcode shows by default when you Option-Click something, you can re-enable it by going to **Edit > Dash Integration > Replace Reference**.

-4. If you select "Dash Integration > Replace Reference" in the "Edit" menu, Dash won't replace the Quick Help popover entirely, but will only open when you click a link in the popover.
+With this option enabled, Dash will only open when you Option-Double Click something or when you click a link in the quick help popover.

 ## Automatic Platform Detection

 The plugin can use Xcode's current active scheme to try to guess which docsets it should search, making it very easy to switch between iOS, OS X or even C/C++ projects.
 It's recommended that all users try out this feature and report back anything that might be wrong.

 To enable automatic platform detection, go to Edit > Dash Integration > Advanced > Enable Dash Platform Detection in Xcode's menu (after you installed the plugin).